 This laboratory seeks new proposals and possible ground-breaking solutions to Colombia's main post-conflict challenges.
-Projects that will be developed collaboratively by multidisciplinary and intercultural teams and which focus on the subjects of human rights and coexistence and alternative local development, placing a special emphasis on: rural environments, transition zones, conflict victims and vulnerable peoples (indigenous, of African descent, peasants, women and children).
+Projects that will be developed collaboratively by multidisciplinary and intercultural teams and which focus on the subjects of human rights and coexistence, culture of peace and reconciliation, and alternative local development, placing a special emphasis on: rural environments, transition zones, conflict victims and vulnerable peoples (indigenous, of African descent, peasants, women and children).